 As an accredited PTSTA (Provisional Training and Supervising Transactional Analyst) I offer individual and group clinical supervision to both trainee counsellors and psychotherapists and qualified practitioners, offering support for both clinical practice and academic work.
 I have a Certificate and Diploma in Supervision.

-I am an affiliated supervisor at Metanoia Institute, Ealing Abbey Counselling Service and the Links Centre.
+I am an affiliated supervisor at the Metanoia Institute.

 Please contact me if you are interested in the supervision I offer.